 The case is unlike all other B-Uhr watches, it made from stainless steel with a separate antimagnetic movement cover.
 It has the specification number FL23883 engraved on the case side opposite the winding crown.
 And inside the case back the full history is also engraved, this shows the maker, IWC; the specification number FL23883 and the movement number 1014589.
 There is a separate anti-magnetic dust cover and this bears the case number 1033909, which is also stamped inside the case back.

 The dial is unique style to IWC with a large triangle and 2 dots at 12 and the remainder of the hours as large luminous Arabic numerals, however unlike all the other makers, the 6 and 9 are open.
-The blues steel hands, including the sweep seconds, have heavy luminous radium paint.
+The blued steel hands, including the sweep seconds, have heavy luminous radium paint.

 These watches were not “issued” in the same way as in the Allied air forces, rather a bomber Navigator would be supplied with one prior to a raid and it would be returned to the stores after the mission was de-briefed.